ndevvy/rails-lite/README.md

   - Parses query string and request body params using URI::decode_www_form
   - Parses keys and builds nested hashes

+### Flash
+  - Stores information (such as messages or errors), to be accessed & rendered by the views
+  - Can persist data through one redirect (by storing in a cookie for the next Flash to pick up) or show it on render (by storing in an instance variable that won't persist in a cookie)

 ## Router
   - Builds out default Routes for HTTP methods
   - Matches the correct route to the request, based on path and HTTP method